MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

 ### Task 3: Start a shell transcript

-1. In the Windows PowerShell console, enter the following command, and then select Enter:
+1. In the Windows PowerShell console, enter the following command, and then press the Enter key:

    ```ps
    Start-Transcript C:\DayOne.txt